-The governing board will approve the RSE policy, and hold the headteacher to account for its implementation.
+The governing board will approve the RSE policy and hold the Head to account for its implementation.

-8.2 The headteacher
+8.2 The Head

-The headteacher is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw students from non-statutory/non-science components of RSE (see section 9).
+The Head is responsible for ensuring that RSE is taught consistently across the School, and for managing requests to withdraw students from non-statutory/non-science components of RSE (see section 9).